digital-asset/ex-bond-issuance/README.md

     ```shell
     make docker
     ```
-2. Open Navigator with a browser at http://localhost:7500.
+2. Open the new React UI with a browser at http://localhost:3000.

-3. Open React UI with a browser at http://localhost:3000.
+We also keep the deprecated Navigator available at at http://localhost:7500.

 **Note:** If you run on Windows or MacOS, you need to increase the memory limit of the Docker Engine in the preferences (at least 5 GB).

 #### Option 2: Start App in Standalone with Wall Clock Time

 This option starts the application with wall clock time.
-Navigator's time widget won't work in this mode as one cannot modify the time.
+Note that Navigator's time widget won't work in this mode as one cannot modify the time.
 1. Start the DAML Sandbox.
 Type:
     ```shell
     make start